Dylan-Ryal/mixed-messages/README.md

 Run the `main.js` file in a command line using `node main.js`.
 Require **node.js** installation.

 ## Project Status
-*Compelete*.
+*Complete*.

 ## Improvements
 + Read words from a dictionary.
-+ Output set number of sentences / sentence length.
++ Output set number of sentences and/or set sentence length.